-On the basis of the administration agreement, an assessment is made as to whether and, if so, what liabilities exist on the balance-sheet date in addition to the payment of the annual contribution owed to the pension administrator.
+Based on the administration agreement, an assessment is made as to whether and, if so, what liabilities exist on the balance sheet date in addition to the payment of the annual contribution owed to the pension administrator.
 These additional liabilities, including any liabilities based on recovery plans of the pension administrator, result in expenditure for the company and are included as a provision in the balance sheet.
 Unica has an average salary scheme.